Bounded-context orchestration model

 K = K + r

 Real orchestrators routinely fan out parallel calls.
-Parallelism changes the scheduling problem (the scheduler must merge or arbitrate when parallel results interact), but not the core structure — select is still symbolic code assembling prompts from K.
+Parallelism changes the scheduling problem (the scheduler must merge or arbitrate when parallel results interact), but not the core structure: prompts are still selected from K, calls still produce results, and results still return to explicit state.

 What makes selection hard